tvheadend/tvheadend/docs/class/dvrtimerec.md

 You can add an entry by pressing the *[Add]* button from the menu bar.

 ![Timer add example](docresources/dvrtimeradd.png)

+Note that when you create a rule/entry it will also generate a [DVR Entry](class/dvrentry).

 ###Editing an Entry